MicrosoftDocs/sdk-api/sdk-api-src/content/npapi/nf-npapi-nppasswordchangenotify.md

 ### -param lpAuthentInfo [in]

-Pointer to an structure that contains the new credentials.
+Pointer to a structure that contains the new credentials.